HR-3865-118

 Who benefits

-The family, friends, and community members who knew or wish to honor Lieutenant William D. Lebo benefit through formal federal recognition of his memory.
-Residents of Lebanon, Pennsylvania may benefit from the public acknowledgment of a local figure.
-Veterans' communities and those who value honoring military service members may also view this as a benefit.
+The family, friends, and community members who knew or wish to honor Lieutenant William D. Lebo.
+Residents of Lebanon, Pennsylvania, who may feel a sense of civic pride in the recognition.
+Veterans' groups and military communities who value public commemoration of service members.

 Who is hurt